enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Heltec Programming Utils

-As outlined in the research chapter Programming and Toolchain Analysis for CubeCell, the Heltec CubeCell devices used in this project do not support standard USB serial programming protocols commonly used with microcontrollers like the ESP32.
+As outlined in the research chapter [Programming and Toolchain Analysis of the CubeCell Board](#programming-and-toolchain-analysis-of-the-cubecell-board), the Heltec CubeCell devices used in this project do not support standard USB serial programming protocols commonly used with microcontrollers like the ESP32.
 Instead, Heltec provides proprietary binaries for firmware upload, requiring a custom solution to bridge the gap between firmware compilation and device programming.

-To address this, a Python-based utility was developed to integrate these proprietary Heltec tools into a user-friendly programming workflow.
+To address this problem, a Python-based utility was developed to integrate these proprietary Heltec tools into a user-friendly programming workflow.
 This script enables users to programm binaries downloaded from the web application directly to CubeCell devices via USB, without the need for manual setup or external tools.

 The utility guides the user through the process using a simple command-line interface.
 It begins by detecting available serial ports, then automatically determines the user’s operating system to select the appropriate pre-shipped binary for the task.
-The compiled firmware is first converted into the .cyacd format using the CubeCellElfTool.
-Once the conversion is complete, the resulting file is programmed to the board using the CubeCellFlashTool.
+The compiled firmware is first converted into the **.cyacd** format using the **CubeCellElfTool**.
+Once the conversion is complete, the resulting file is programmed to the board using the **CubeCellFlashTool**.

 The utility is a self-contained, platform-independent command-line tool designed to simplify firmware deployment to CubeCell devices.
 All necessary binaries for major operating systems are bundled with the script, eliminating the need for additional installations or dependencies.
-It requires only the path to a directory containing the compiled .elf and .hex files and supports a minimal set of arguments to ensure ease of use.
-Users can invoke the script with the -h flag to display a help message that outlines the expected input format and available options.
+It only requires Python 3 and the path to a directory containing the compiled .elf and .hex files and supports a minimal set of arguments to ensure ease of use.
+Users can invoke the script with the **-h** flag to display a help message that outlines the expected input format and available options.
 The usage is as follows:
 ```bash
 usage: main.py [-h] binary_dir